elixir-europe/rdmkit/pages/your_problem/licensing.md

 ## Why should you assign a licence to your research data?

 ### Description
-Loosely said, a licence defines what a user is allowed to do with a data set.
+Loosely said, a licence defines what a user is allowed to do with a dataset.
 This can take into account ownership rights (copyright) as well as subject rights if the data is describing human beings.

 There are large differences between how copyrights and subject rights are to be addressed!
 * Complying with copyright is primarily the responsibility of the user of the data.
 Copyright laws allow only the creator of a work to reproduce and use it.
 If anyone else wants to use the work, then that person needs explicit permission from the holder of the copyright.
 A copyright licence describes the nature of this agreement, and does not need a signature: the user can never deny the existence of any conditions, because without the licence they would not be able to use the work at all.